SunnyShikhar/music-datamining/README.md

 Creating an application to use Spotify Web API and retrieve song data, then use data-mining tools to find correlations.

-Intending to create a full stack using MongoDB, Express and NodeJS.
+Using Python and Spotipy (Python Spotify Web Wrapper) to create queries and output data retreived.